Assistive Listening Devices (ALDs) Can Improve Your Hearing & Your Quality of Life

 Personal Sound Amplifiers

 While personal sound amplifiers are not always as discreet as hearing aids and are not tailored for any specific form of hearing loss, they can be an effective listening tool on the go.
-Still, wearers are urged to be careful when using them, as they are capable of amplifying sounds to damaging levels.
+Still, wearers are urged to be careful when using them, as they can amplify sounds to damaging levels.

-The audiologists at Vibrant Hearing can help you find the best assistive listening devices to meet your needs!
-Schedule an appointment at our Missoula, MT, clinic to get started.
+The audiologists at Vibrant Hearing can help you find the best assistive listening devices for your needs.
+To get started, please schedule an appointment at our clinic in Missoula, MT.
+We look forward to hearing from you soon!

 /* Product Selector */ // show only 1 product always